 Prerequisites: GPAO 2.00

 Student teams will execute the Lean Startup approach to develop a business model following the highly successful I-Corps methodology.
 This is a team-based course where students will spend the semester exploring the viability of a new business venture.
 Students will be organized into startup teams and be expected to fully execute all areas of the business model canvas by testing their business assumptions through customer/stakeholder interviews.
 Students must apply for enrollment with the instructor.
 This course has a major group project component.

 ENT 499.
 Directed Study in Entrepreneurship.
 3 Hours.

-Supervised project in specific areas of Entrepreneurship intended to provide experiential course for completion of minor or certificate in Entrepreneurship.
+Supervised project in a specific area of entrepreneurship.
+This is an experiential course for completion of a minor in entrepreneurship.
+Course may be on-line or face-to-face.